markdosso/Java/ConnectFour/README.md

-# Java
+# ConnectFour
-This repository contains Java projects that I have been involved in creating
+This contains information for the project where I created a simple Connect Four Game